The War Room

 Andrew Heathcote.

 I built and sold a company.
-Then went through an entrepreneurial drought the Lord used to redirect me toward serving Christian business leaders.
+Then went through an entrepreneurial drought the Lord used to redirect me toward serving Christian business executives.

 I don't always get it right.
 None of us do.
 That's the whole point of the room.
-Accountability, brotherhood, walking this out together — covering one another to avoid the fall and finish strong.
+Accountability, iron sharpening iron, walking this out together — covering one another to avoid the fall and finish strong.

-Book a Peer Assessment Call.
-We'll understand where you are, what you're carrying, and whether the War Room is the right fit for you.
+A 1-1 with Andrew to understand if you qualify, what you're carrying, and whether the War Room is the right fit for you.